0xLeeHar/Onyx/README.md

 > In production the API key (or keys) should be stored and loaded from a secrets store.

+### Health checks and ping

+Health checks were implemented using the inbuilt .NET health checks.
+They are registered in the service and checks connectivity to the DB, etc. They can be called at `GET /api/healthcheck`

+There is also a Ping/Pong endpoint at `GET /api/ping`.
+It will return "pong" regardless of the health of the service.

+Both Health Checks and Ping endpoints are unprotected.

 ### TODO

 > For production the in-memory message bus and database will need to be hosted, along with the some implementation of an OAuth provider.